A look back at big hits, bad calls as MLB eyes new draft era

 NEW YORK (AP) — Baseball’s amateur draft is about to enter the next phase of its ongoing development — same as all those young prospects picked every year.

 Of course, the COVID-19 outbreak scuttled the CWS and sent draft headquarters back to mostly empty MLB Network studios this week in Secaucus, New Jersey.
-Major League Baseball owners and players agreed to slash from 40 rounds to five, beginning Wednesday night with the first 37 picks.
+Major League Baseball owners and players agreed to slash 40 rounds to five, beginning Wednesday night with the first 37 picks.
 The remaining 123 will be made Thursday.
+The Detroit Tigers have the first overall pick.

 MLB Network and ESPN will both produce broadcasts Wednesday, the first time multiple networks will provide live coverage in prime time.
 Much like the NFL draft in April, remote cameras will show premier prospects and club executives in their homes or offices.